Corey reveals his most treasured Evel Knievel-related items.

-Rick heads to Los Angles on a shopping spree for the shop; the largest collection of "Willy Wonka and the Chocolate Factory" props in existence; a helicopter owned by Las Vegas magician Dirk Arthur; a painting by actor Leonardo DiCaprio.
+Rick heads to Los Angles for a shopping spree; he views props from the movie, "Willy Wonka and the Chocolate Factory" and a painting by actor Leonardo DiCaprio; Chumlee considers a helicopter owned by Las Vegas magician Dirk Arthur.

 A 1974 Triumph Convertible; a pair of whale spears; a pair of Popeye water pistols.